PEWOLO/GROFF_HDTBL/README.md

 ..
 .wh 1c THEADER
 ```
-We create a custom macro named *THEADER* the set up the table heading row and executed our macro the .wh macro with the arguiment _1c_ which literally means, run this macro whe the page header is 1cm.
+We created a custom macro named *THEADER* the set up the table heading row and executed our macro the .wh macro with the arguiment _1c_ which literally means, run this macro whe the page header is 1cm.